-The faculty and staff at MUA take special pride in mentoring students for residency positions in the United States and abroad
+The faculty and staff at MUA take special pride in mentoring students for residency positions in the United States and abroad.3 Students become eligible for the National Resident Matching Program in the United States by passing Step 1, Step 2/CK, and Step 2/CS, of the USMLE.

-Students become eligible for the National Resident Matching Program in the United States by passing the USMLE Steps 1 and 2.
-A list of MUA graduates and their residency placements are listed on the MUA website (www.mua.edu).
+A list of MUA graduates and their residency placements are listed at the back of this catalog and on the university website (www.mua.edu).

-MUA's program of study is principally designed to meet the guidelines for medical education set forth by the LCME.
+3.MUA's program of study is principally designed to meet the guidelines for medical education set forth by the LCME.
 Students whose anticipated or preferred career path is subject to other guidelines or requirements should carefully consider whether MUA's program would satisfy those other requirements.